The Six Sigma program works to standardize a company's problem-solving approach and form the way…

 Six Sigma Salary Information

-The average salary for someone with a Six Sigma cert can vary widely depending on factors such as job title, industry, organization, geographic location, level of experience and level of certification.
+The average salary for someone with a Six Sigma certificate can vary widely depending on factors such as job title, industry, organization, geographic location, level of experience and level of certification.
 For example, according to Glassdoor.com, the average annual Six Sigma green belt salary in the U.S. in 2019 is $69,903, while black belt holders earn an average of $97,919.

 MANTEC Provides Six Sigma Career Path Training Opportunities